January 2020 Yojana:- Download PDF Here

 - UNICEF supported the Government of Rajasthan in demonstration of Integrated Fluorosis Mitigation Approach pilot in Dungarpur in 2018.

-- Flurosis cannot be mitigated only by providing fluoride-free water and must be integrated with health and nutrition-sensitive initiatives for holistic mitigation of the menace of fluorosis.
+- Fluorosis cannot be mitigated only by providing fluoride-free water and must be integrated with health and nutrition-sensitive initiatives for holistic mitigation of the menace of fluorosis.

-- Community participation and climate resilient water safety and security must be a part of the initiatives.
+- Community participation, climate-resilient water safety and security must be a part of the initiatives.

 - The Jal Shakti Abhiyan is a great initiative by the government which had shown good intent by converging all the line departments on a common platform of the integrated approach in water management.

 Environment and Intersectionality: Impact of Water and Sanitation Policies on Environmental Health in India.